cyrildewit/eloquent-viewable/README.md

 ### Caching view counts

 Caching the views count can be challenging in some scenarios.
-The period can be for example dynamic which makes caching not posible.
+The period can be for example dynamic which makes caching not possible.
 That's why you can make use of the in-built caching functionality.

 To cache the views count, simply add the `remember()` method to the chain.